lucianopereira86/CRUD-NetCore-TDD/README.md

 ```

 Now, it is only missing the "ctx" object to make the code compile.
-There will be needed to install 3 packages:
+It will be necessary to install 3 packages:

 - "Microsoft.EntityFrameworkCore" and "Microsoft.EntityFrameworkCore.SqlServer" packages inside the Infra project;
 - "Microsoft.EntityFrameworkCore.InMemory" package inside the Test project.